 Lindsey Klingele THE MARKED GIRL; THE BROKEN WORLD; THE TRUTH LIES HERE (Harper Teen)

-Sean O'Brien WHITE HOUSE CLUBHOUSE series (forthcoming from Norton Young Readers)
+Sean O'Brien WHITE HOUSE CLUBHOUSE series (Norton Young Readers)

 Kristina Wong, Dr. Theodore Chao, Jenessa Joffe, and Anna Michelle Wang AUNTIE KRISTINA'S GUIDE TO ASIAN AMERICAN ACTIVISM (forthcoming from Beaming Books)